brendt-mcfeeley/brendtmcfeeley.github.io/essays/final-project-idea.md

   - Meteor
 ---

+# Overview

+The Problem : The Department of Engineering sends out too many daily emails to students about upcoming events, clubs, seminars (with guest speakers), fundraisers, scholarships (directed to engineering majors), and faculty forms.
+Students usually ignore a lot of the emails they get from the university because they think it's spam or not relevent to think and they miss out on a lot of important events and/or imformation.

+The Solution : We will create an app centralizes all events organized by clubs and faculty and create a calender for pretty reasons.
+Club officers and faculty will have access to add, edit, and remove events and information on the app.
+Anyone with a valid UH email will be able to register and get information for the app as well.
+Users will be able to "favorite" clubs or certain announcement and receive notifcations for the updates.
+The user will be able to RSVP via the app so there is an about accurate headcount of how many people will attend.

+# Mockup Pages

+* Bullet list
+           * Nested bullet
+            * Sub-nested bullet etc
+          * Bullet list item 2

+# Case Ideas

+# Beyond the Basics

 # What is Meteor?

 [Meteor](https://www.meteor.com/) is a powerful free and open-source JavaScript web framework.
 One of the main featues of Meteor is it's ability to quickly prototype the web application you are building and it produces cross-platform code (for Android, iOS, Web, etc.).